McConnell casts doubt on massive pre-Election Day stimulus deal as Pelosi sounds upbeat about talks with administration - NewsChannel 3-12

 Trump claimed McConnell will “be on board if something comes,” despite no indication from the Republican leaders that he would be supportive.
 Earlier this month, Republican senators blasted a $1.8 trillion offer made by the Trump administration to the Democrats as too big, an offer Pelosi dismissed as “insufficient.”

+In a test of competing proposals, a vote McConnell called Tuesday related to a standalone bill to extend the Paycheck Protection Program garnered a handful of Democratic votes but fell short of the 60 votes it would ultimately need to be adopted.
+And a separate vote pushed by Democrats on a House-passed comprehensive stimulus bill fell short of a majority.

-McConnell plans to hold a vote Tuesday on a stand-alone Paycheck Protection Program bill to help small businesses and put a roughly $500 billion proposal on the Senate floor on Wednesday, similar to a proposal Democrats rejected this summer.
+The Senate is set to vote Wednesday on a roughly $500 billion proposal, similar to one Democrats rejected this summer.
+It’s also expected to fail.

 This story has been updated with additional developments Tuesday.